top of page

 The Allure of Azaleas and Rhododendrons

-Learn how to select, plant, and care for these spectacular flowering shrubs—from choosing varieties suited to Niagara’s climate to creating the right soil conditions for lasting colour and health.
+Discover the beauty and diversity of azaleas and rhododendrons with renowned plantsman Kevin Kavanagh.
+Learn how to select, plant, and care for these spectacular flowering shrubs—from choosing varieties suited to Niagara’s climate to creating the right soil conditions for lasting colour and producing vigorous plant health.
+Join us for an evening that will enrich both your garden and your appreciation of these elegant shrubs.

 These days, Kevin helps Birds Canada with their ‘Gardening for Birds’ project and coordinates the Gardening for Nature program with the Grand Erie Master Gardeners.